DavidZajicek/holbertonschool-shell/basics/README.md

-3-listfiles - Display current directory contents in a long format 4-listmorefiles - Display contents including hidden files 5-listfilesdigitonly - List files with user and group IDs displayed numerically
+3-listfiles - Display current directory contents in a long format 4-listmorefiles - Display contents including hidden files 5-listfilesdigitonly - List files with user and group IDs displayed numerically 6-firstdirectory - Create a directory in /tmp/ with the name my_first_directory